 The oxidative (or aerobic) system is your slow-burning furnace, always humming in the background, whether you’re fast asleep or running hard.
-It’s fueled largely on fat and glucose, and, of the three metabolic pathways that support exercise, it’s the only one that directly requires oxygen to function.
+It’s fueled largely by fat and glucose.
+Of the three metabolic pathways that support exercise, it’s the only one that directly requires oxygen to function.

 “We’re predominantly aerobic creatures,” says Scott.
 “We can go weeks without food, days without water, but if we’re deprived of oxygen for more than a few minutes, we’re dead.”

-So although it’s last to kick in after you start to exercise, the oxidative system is the most important energy system of all.
+So, although it’s slower to ramp up during exercise, the oxidative system is the most important energy system of all.
 If it doesn’t work, neither do you.

-Athletes in any long-distance endurance sport — cycling, running, triathlon — all need exceptional aerobic capacity, as do athletes in all continuous-action field and team sports, like basketball, lacrosse and soccer.
+Athletes competing in any long-distance endurance sport — cycling, running, cross-country skiing, triathlon — all need exceptional aerobic capacity, as do those playing continuous-action field and team sports, like basketball, soccer, and Ultimate Frisbee.

-Fortunately, the aerobic system is very responsive to exercise.
+Fortunately, the oxidative system is responsive to exercise.
 “Through training, you can increase the capacity of your aerobic metabolism up to 240 percent,” says Hartman.
 “And the better it works, the more effectively you burn fat in your workouts.”

-At the conclusion of an intense strength-training or interval-training workout, your oxidative system often continues to work overtime, sometimes for nearly two days.
-This is a phenomenon known as excess post-exercise oxygen consumption, or EPOC, which can burn additional fat and calories long after the workout ends.
+At the conclusion of an intense strength-training or interval-training workout, your oxidative system often continues to work overtime, typically for hours, sometimes for a day or two.
+This is a phenomenon known as excess postexercise oxygen consumption, or EPOC, a process that contributes to fat-burning long after the workout ends.

-If you’re serious about building your aerobic capacity, you can also do one to five high-effort bouts of 10 to 20 minutes long, resting five to 10 minutes between them.
+If you’re serious about building your aerobic capacity, you can also do one to five high-effort bouts of 10 to 20 minutes, resting five to 10 minutes between them.